|SIYE Time:12:01 on 13th August 2022|

 Saturday’s trip to the pool was certainly not as successful as the previous Saturday had been.
 Henry was moody and nowhere near as cooperative with my teaching.
 He wanted me to promise that James would be with us the following weekend, and he had a tantrum when I couldn’t.
 Mike was at his dopiest, child-friendly best, but even he couldn’t make Henry forget about his friend.

 We left late and decided that we would stop for a pub meal at the Anglers Arms on the way home.
 When we arrived at the pub, Mike persuaded me to drive the last part of the journey, so he could have a couple of beers with his meal.
-I foolishly agreed.
+I foolishly agreed to that, too.

 We all ate too much.
 It’s difficult not to when the portions are so big.
 As we drove the last leg, Annie announced that she was thirsty, so Mike topped up her bottle with blackcurrant juice.